09:30 Doors open for exhibitors.

 Identification Help Table/John Poland’s Vegetative ID Table: Please bring along any fresh or dried specimens you find difficult to identify and challenge some of the best botanists in the country!

-Getting to the meeting:
+Getting to the meeting

-There are regular buses from Oxford to Reading, via Wallingford:
+By bus: There are regular buses from Oxford to Reading, via Wallingford:

 Accommodation is very expensive in this area, there are the following: